HBA has created the only American High School Diploma Program for Girls in Afghanistan.

 Passports and Visas

 Many girls have been offered college scholarships in foreign countries.
-However, the Taliban is not issuing passports without hefty bribes and months of waiting.
+However, the Taliban is not issuing passports.
 One of our students recently hired smugglers to take her across the border into Pakistan, just so she could apply for a passport at the Afghan Embassy there.
-Those that have passports, must travel to Pakistan to get visas to study abroad.
-A tourist visa to Pakistan now costs over $1,000 USD.
+Those that have passports, must travel to Pakistan to get visas.
+A tourist visa to Pakistan now costs over $1,500 USD.
 Once in Pakistan, the girls need housing and money while they await the start of their college programs.
 Visa costs to those countries are expensive as well.

 Scholarships